 Symbol: A logo that uses a single symbol or icon

-While these logos have the names of the brands, the symbols and icons will remain recognizable even without the text.
+While this logo has the name of the brand, the symbol and icon will remain recognizable even without the text.

 Wordmark: A logo that uses just text to spell out the brand’s name